 University Accident Review Committee

 Committee Charge: The University Accident Review Committee evaluates each accident in which an agency-owned vehicle is involved.
 After thoroughly reviewing all of the material concerning each accident, the review committee determines whether the accident was Preventable, Not-Preventable, or an Incident, based upon the definitions of the criteria provided by the Department of State Police.
-After an accident is evaluated and classified by the committee, it is forwarded to the Associate Vice President and Treasurer for review and final disposition.
+After an accident is evaluated and classified by the committee, it is forwarded to the appropriate Vice President of the employee involved..

 Members: Rick Schupp (Chair), Lisa Dennis, Rudy Beverly, Kato Carter, Maryann Gritmon, and Debbie Hinton